Batsis12/plato-test/README.md

 ## Test Project for Plato Creative

-This is an application finds the records from a remote API and lists the products in a CSS grid.
-The application also allows to search for a particular product.
+This application fetches movies from TMDB API and lists them in a grid.
+The application also allows to search for a particular movie.

 ## To Install
 * clone the repo